Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/c&py/15_LEDpixel.rst

 .. code-block:: console

-    $ g++ SpiLedpixel.cpp Freenove_WS2812_SPI.cpp –o main
+    $ g++ SpiLedpixel.cpp Freenove_WS2812_SPI.cpp -o main

-Run the generated file "main".
-Please use one of the following commands to control the ledpixel.
+Run the generated file "main". **Please use one of the following commands to control the ledpixel.**

 .. code-block:: console